htammen/n-odata-server/README.md

 To use this loopback component you have to activate it in the file &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`server/component-config.json`

 of your project.
-Add the following line to this file
+Add the following lines to this file

 ```
   "n-odata-server": {
-    "path": "/odata/*"
+    "path": "/odata/*",
+    "odataversion": "2"
   }
 ```
 If you are not happy with the prefix `odata` you can of course use another one.
 Just exchange `odata` with you prefix e.g. `myservice`.
 Then your requests to the odata service have to start with `/myservice/`.
+The line `"odataversion": "2"` means that the server works with OData V2.
+We highly recommend to use this version at the moment.

 ### Firing OData requests
 To fire your OData request simply start your server application with